contentful/contentful.js/TYPESCRIPT.md

 }
 ```
 ### `withoutUnresolvableLinks`
-If the current chain includes `withoutUnresolvableLinks`, the returned type doesn't include linked fields that are not resolvable.
+If the current chain includes `withoutUnresolvableLinks`, the returned type doesn't include linked fields that are not resolvable, for example if the linked entity does not exist anymore or is not yet published.

 ```typescript
 import * as contentful from "contentful";